 Food not only satisfies basic needs for calories nor strange cravings.
 It actively takes part in memory formation, from those childhood food memories of dishes associated with the summertime, to fond recollections of family gatherings and celebrations around ancestral dining tables that we’ll cherish forever – long after loved-ones are gone.

-I no longer have my Nanna’s pavlova recipe so Terence’s makes Neil Perry’s Passionfruit Pavlova recipe here in Cambodia, which we’ve republished with the chef’s permission, but we add fresh local mangoes.
+I no longer have my Nanna’s pavlova recipe so Terence makes Neil Perry’s passionfruit pavlova recipe here in Cambodia.
+We add fresh local mangoes.

 Passionfruit Pavlova Recipe by Neil Perry

 - 315 g eggwhites - about 10